godotengine/godot-docs/tutorials/plugins/editor/making_plugins.rst

   Nodes added via an EditorPlugin are "CustomType" nodes.
 While they work with any scripting language, they have fewer features than :ref:`the Script Class system <doc_scripting_continued_class_name>`.
-If you are writing GDScript or NativeScript, we recommend using them instead.
+If you are writing GDScript or NativeScript, we recommend using Script Classes instead.

 To create a new node type, you can use the function :ref:`add_custom_type() <class_EditorPlugin_method_add_custom_type>` from the